 The absence of tie-breaker rules in the India-US DTAA in relation to companies becomes important in light of the amendment introduced in 2015 in India with respect to criteria for determination of tax residence of companies incorporated outside India.
 Prior to this amendment, i.e., up to financial year 2014-15, a company incorporated outside India qualified as an Indian tax resident in a financial year (April 1 to March 31) only if the entire control and management of its affairs was located in India during that financial year.
 From financial year 2015-16 onwards, a foreign company qualifies as tax resident in India if its POEM in the relevant financial year is in India.

 Under US domestic law, all companies incorporated in the US are treated as US tax resident.
 Therefore, if a US company has its POEM in India, its worldwide income could be taxable in both in India and in the US without any credit being available in either country for taxes paid in the other country.
 This issue becomes aggravated by the concern around how existence of POEM is proposed to be determined by Indian tax authorities.
-In December 2015, the government issued draft guidelines in relation to determination of POEM.
-However, the final guidelines have not yet been issued.
-The Finance Bill, 2016 (part of the annual budget) proposes to defer the commencement of POEM by one year - i.e., from financial year starting April 1, 2016 onwards.
+In December 2015, the government issued draft guidelines in relation to determination of POEM; and issued the final guidelines (i.e., Guiding Principles for Determination of POEM of a Company) in 2017.

-B. Residency of Partnerships and Trusts.
+Residency of Partnerships and Trusts.